nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 `/ft tuition`

+You should be able to see only the list of tasks containing the keyword “tuition”.

 ![find_task_command](images/find_task_command.PNG)

-You should be able to see only the lists of tasks containing the keyword “tuition”.

 Note: The above figure is for illustration purpose only.
 The desired output depends on the tasks stored in the program.

 #### Finding an item from the event list: